akshaykadam771/SATELLITE-IMAGE-OBJECTS-RECOGNITION/README.md

-1) It is Mask-rcnn based SATELLITE-IMAGE-OBJECTS-RECOGNITION model.
+1) It is Mask-rcnn based SATELLITE-IMAGE-OBJECTS-RECOGNITION model using flask framework.
 2) model is trained on 1200 images of classes forest, river and building and each class containing around 400 images.
 3) model is trained around 100000 epochs.
 4) from below dataset i have took 3 classes Forest,River and Building for training.